digitalyoshixi/phla11/content/Moral Relativism.md

 # Subdomains
 - [[Cultural Relativism]]
 - [[Relativism Criterias]]
-# Arguments Against
+# Implicit Relativization
-### Universality Noncompatibility
-Moral laws appear to be universal, but are implicity relativised
+Moral laws appear to be universal, but are implicity relativised.
+For example: "The podium is to the right".
+But my left is not your right.
+### Problem of No Meaning
+This means that